HistoryAtState/hsg-shell/README.md

    Install [asdf](https://asdf-vm.com/guide/getting-started.html).
 2. If you have already used asdf before and have various ant / node versions already installed, you can skip this.
 Now just make sure to use the project's required nodejs / ant version is running

+        asdf plugin add nodejs
-        `asdf install nodejs 18.18.2`
+        asdf install nodejs 18.18.2
+        asdf global nodejs 18.18.2

+        asdf plugin add ant
-        `asdf install ant 1.10.13`
+        asdf install ant 1.10.13
+        asdf global ant 1.10.13

-3. Install gulp
+4. Install gulp

-        `npm install -g gulp`
+        npm install -g gulp

    The project's gulp file depends on `gulp 4` (or higher) syntax, so make sure in the next step, that you'll have gulp 4.x running.

-#### Troubleshooting `npm` Problems

-When you encounter errors while running `npm start` (this is called when building the xar file by running `ant`), or during `npm install`, please delete file `package-lock.json`, delete the entire `node_modules` folder and finally `npm start` again.
-This should install all node modules with the required node version.

-A new `package-lock.json` file will be created, which should be added to version control.

 ### Installation

 1. Clone the repository

         git clone https://github.com/HistoryAtState/hsg-shell.git
+        cd hsg-shell

-1. Build the application package
+3. Build the application package
    For a ready-to-install xar file, run the command

         ant

    * `ant` will build a XAR file after automatically running npm start and gulp (build).
+   * At least on macOS, the asdf shim for `ant` produces an error if the command has no flags.
+As a workaround, use `ant -Dfoo=bar`.

-2. Install the package `build/hsg-shell.xar` with the Package Manager
+4. Install the package `build/hsg-shell.xar` with the Package Manager or, as described below, xst

-3. Click on the *history.state.gov* icon on the eXist Dashboard
+5. Click on the *history.state.gov* icon on the eXist Dashboard

+#### Troubleshooting `npm` Problems

+If you encounter errors while running `npm start` (this is called when building the xar file by running `ant`), or during `npm install`, please delete file `package-lock.json`, delete the entire `node_modules` folder and finally `npm start` again.
+This should install all node modules with the required node version.

+A new `package-lock.json` file will be created, which should be added to version control.

 ### Check currently installed versions